davidtheclark/react-aria-menubutton/README.md

 The `Button` component itself acts as a UI button (with tab-index, role, etc.), so you probably do not want to pass an HTML `<button>` element as its child.

+If you want to use a specific component for `Button`, you can pass it through the `component` prop.

 Each `Button` must be wrapped in a `Wrapper`, and each `Wrapper` can wrap only one `Button`.

 #### props